Managing Partner - Civil Litigation Boulder

 - Avvo – Clients’ Choice Award 2018

-Aaron is the Director of Civil Litigation at Burnham Law based out of the Boulder office, a division he founded within the firm in order to pursue his passion for civil litigation.
+Aaron is the managing partner of civil litigation at Burnham Law, a division he founded within the firm in order to pursue his passion for civil litigation.
 He is certified as a trial lawyer by the National Institute for Trial Advocacy (NITA) and was awarded the prestigious Trial Skills Certificate in 2019.

 During law school, Aaron was the Editor in Chief of the Denver University Law Review, a position in which he honed his research and writing skills.
 He went on to serve as law clerk for the Honorable Gilbert M. Román on the Colorado Court of Appeals.
 There, he served as the judge’s right hand, assisting in analyzing cases, comprehending the application of law to complex cases, and authoring appellate opinions.
 In his experiences as both Editor in Chief and as an appellate clerk, Aaron had broad exposure to endless areas of the law, accelerating his understanding of Colorado law and further developing his writing, editing, and research skills.
 These experiences also benefited Aaron’s advocacy abilities by serving as an intensive training in not only understanding numerous areas of the law and nuanced issues therein, but also comprehensive legal research, writing, and oral advocacy.
 In practice, Aaron applies these skills in his meticulous approach to understanding the key details of cases and the law in order to achieve results.